o3de/o3de.org/content/docs/welcomeguide/wg-project-configurator.md

 ## Create a new project<a name="project-create"></a>

-When you create a new project Project Configurator creates a new directory in `lumberyard_version\dev\` with your project’s name\.
+When you create a new project Project Configurator creates a new directory in `lumberyard_version\dev\` with your project's name\.
 Any project\-specific files like configuration data, assets, levels, and scripts live within this project directory\.
 Throughout this process, Project Configurator creates the necessary files and Visual Studio solutions, then builds your project\.
 This process can take some time\.

 1. Choose the **Create new** button in the upper left of the Project Configurator to bring up the **Create a new project** window\.
 ![\[Lumberyard Project Configurator create new.\]](/images/welcomeguide/ui-pc-create-new-1.24.png)